dingonewen/BrainWork/README.md

 ---

-## Project Live Access
+## 🌐 Project Live Access

 **[Launch Ding's NeuroAtlas (Web Version)](https://dingonewen.github.io/NeuroAtlas-Web/)**

-*Note: For the best experience, please use a WebGL-compatible browser (Chrome/Edge/Safari).
-The interface is optimized for desktop interaction.*
+> For the best experience, please use a WebGL-compatible browser (Chrome/Edge/Safari).
+The interface is optimized for desktop interaction.

 ---

 ## Technical Pipeline: From Voxel to Mesh